Communication Management (COMM)

 Public relations practitioners leverage research at the formative stage of every campaign: during the campaign to measure effectiveness, and at the conclusion of a campaign, to show results.
 This requires strategic processes to guide organizations toward the best possible actions in creating and sustaining relationships with target publics.
 This course introduces students to research methods available to public relations professionals, which are dependent on writing measurable objectives to drive accurate evaluation during and following a campaign.
 Students will explore how to creatively, effectively, efficiently, and ethically adapt research methods to practical application based on available budget, time constraints, and other resources.
 They then justify these methods to potential clients.

 Designing training that maximizes results is a central concern in organizations.
 Students in this course identify the elements of effective training, they identify and discuss how learning occurs both formally and informally in organizations, and how trainers must plan for learning in order to meet organizational needs and objectives.
-The stages of systematic instructional design are presented, and students are given an opportunity to create an instructional design project that might be applied in their work settings.
-Students involved in training are provided with a fundamental understanding of technology uses for skill and professional development.
+The stages of systematic instructional design are presented and students are given an opportunity to create an instructional design project that might be applied in their work settings.

 COMM 4203 Adult Learning Strategies and Theories (4 Credits)